nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### **Release Notes**

-This version contains a fix for an buffering state error on iOS if static buffer tweaks are set.
+This version contains a fix htmlFor an buffering state error on iOS if static buffer tweaks are set.
 Now higher 'min' values doesn't lead into unrecoverable buffering.

 ### **Changelog**